apache/pulsar/site2/docs/security-jwt.md

 To configure proxies to authenticate clients, add the following parameters to `proxy.conf`:

-The proxy has its own token used when the proxy talks to brokers.
-You need to configure the role token for this key pair in the ``proxyRoles`` of the brokers.
-See the [authorization guide](security-authorization.md) for more details.
+The proxy uses its own token when connecting to brokers.
+You need to configure the role token for this key pair in the `proxyRoles` of the brokers.
+For more details, see the [authorization guide](security-authorization.md).

 ```properties
 # For clients connecting to the proxy